GDD 2

 Task Description

 Create a prototype according to the topics and guidelines.
-The prototype should show what your game will look like (e.g. blockouts of levels) and it should demonstrate the core mechanics of your game.
+The prototype should show what your game will look like (e.g. blockouts of levels) and it should demonstrate the core mechanics of your game, though it must not be fully fletched nor have high-quality graphics.
+The important aspects are gameplay and game mechanics.

-Create a page for your game on itch.io, you do not need to upload a build yet, but add a short description and screenshots that promote your game.
+Create a page for your game on itch.io, you do not need to upload a build yet, but add a description and screenshots that promote your game (in progress).
+Also, join this year’s itch.io jam where all GDD-created games are collected: https://itch.io/jam/gdd2-2025.

 Submission

-, is your group number) containing the build to the TeachCenter and add a link to your itch.io page within the deadline in the schedule.
+, where ## is your group number) containing the build to TeachCenter and add a link to your itch.io page within the deadline in the schedule.

 Task Description

-Provide a small report (.txt or .pdf file) with a list of issues you’ve found:
+Provide a small report (.txt or .pdf file) with a list of issues you’ve found.
+The issues in the report should be structured like so:

 [ID / Type of issue (1-3) / Description of issue / Severity of this issue (A extremely bad – C nice to have) / Tips for improvement]